 Reliability is always an essential factor when it comes to buying a vehicle.
 According to J.D.
 Power 2021 U.S. Vehicle Dependability Study, BMW ranks no. 10 out of 32 car brands.
 A Consumer Report survey also shows that BMW’s newest models have an improved reliability score.

 While BMW’s ranking isn’t bad, there is still room for improvement.
 Brands like Lexus, Toyota, and KIA top the reliability list.
-If reliability is your biggest concern, there are some BMW models known for their dependability.
+If reliability is your biggest concern, some BMW models are known for their dependability.
 We will look at them later in the next section.

 What are Some of the Best BMW Models?

-Although BMW makes some highly desirable vehicles, luxury and style don’t automatically interpret as dependable.
+Although BMW makes some highly desirable vehicles, luxury and style don’t automatically translate to dependable.
 This content is owned by moc.sotuaytsur.
-BMWs require more vigilance when it comes to maintenance and typically cost more to fix and maintain, thanks to their complexity.
+BMWs require more vigilance in maintenance and typically cost more to fix and maintain, thanks to their complexity.

 Here are some models that have a track record of reliability.